ReviewMyContract.aiReview My Contract

 Can a governing law clause override federal law?

-No. Federal law preempts conflicting state law under the Supremacy Clause.
+No. Federal law preempts conflicting state law under the Supremacy Clause of the U.S. Constitution.
 A governing law clause selects among state laws — it cannot override federal statutes.
-Federal rights that survive any governing law clause include: Federal Arbitration Act arbitration enforcement, Copyright Act provisions on ownership and work-for-hire, FLSA minimum wage and overtime requirements, CCPA/GDPR-equivalent privacy rights, NLRA rights, Title VII and federal anti-discrimination protections, and Magnuson-Moss warranty rights for consumer products.
+Federal rights that survive any governing law clause include: Federal Arbitration Act arbitration enforcement (AT&T Mobility LLC v.
+Concepcion, 2011); Copyright Act provisions on ownership, work-for-hire, and copyright preemption (17 U.S.C. § 301); FLSA minimum wage and overtime requirements; CCPA/GDPR-equivalent privacy rights based on the consumer's location; NLRA rights to organize; Title VII and federal anti-discrimination protections; ERISA employee benefit protections; and Magnuson-Moss warranty rights for consumer products.
+Attempting to use a governing law clause to contract around federal protections not only fails — it can result in regulatory enforcement actions and class action liability.

 What is the Restatement (Second) of Conflict of Laws?

-The Restatement (Second) of Conflict of Laws (1971) is a legal treatise published by the American Law Institute that most U.S. courts use as the framework for choice of law analysis.
-Section 187 addresses enforcement of contractual choice of law clauses, allowing the chosen state's law unless the chosen state has no substantial relationship to the parties/transaction or application would violate a fundamental policy of a state with a materially greater interest.
-Section 188 governs what law applies when there is no choice of law clause, based on the "most significant relationship" to the parties and transaction.
+The Restatement (Second) of Conflict of Laws (1971) is a legal treatise published by the American Law Institute that most U.S. courts use as the authoritative framework for choice of law analysis.
+Section 187 addresses enforcement of contractual choice of law clauses: the chosen state's law applies unless the chosen state has no substantial relationship to the parties or transaction (and there is no reasonable basis for the choice), or application would violate a fundamental policy of a state with a materially greater interest.
+Section 188 governs what law applies when there is no choice of law clause, based on the 'most significant relationship' to the parties and transaction — weighing place of contracting, negotiation, performance, subject matter location, and parties' domicile/place of business.
+The § 187 'fundamental policy' exception is the most practically important provision: it allows courts to override contractual governing law choices to protect employees, consumers, and other parties whose home state has a strong interest in protecting them.

 How does governing law affect my warranty rights as a buyer?

-Governing law significantly affects warranty rights.
+Governing law significantly affects warranty rights for both goods and services.
 The UCC's implied warranties of merchantability (§ 2-314) and fitness for a particular purpose (§ 2-315) can be disclaimed, but the disclaimer requirements vary by state.
 Some states (notably California) have additional statutory warranty protections for consumer goods that cannot be waived.
-California's Song-Beverly Consumer Warranty Act provides rights beyond the UCC.
-Choosing California governing law for a consumer goods contract may provide stronger buyer protections than Delaware law would.
-Read the warranty disclaimers in conjunction with the governing law clause.
+California's Song-Beverly Consumer Warranty Act provides rights beyond the UCC — including mandatory minimum warranty periods and repair obligations — that apply to products sold in California regardless of governing law.
+Choosing California governing law for a consumer goods contract may provide stronger buyer protections than Delaware law.
+At the federal level, the Magnuson-Moss Warranty Act prohibits disclaiming implied warranties in consumer product sales when a written warranty is provided — this federal floor applies regardless of the governing law clause.
+Always read warranty disclaimers in conjunction with the governing law clause and applicable federal requirements.

 What is a bilateral governing law default clause?